BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2024-12-13-working-with-triplestores-in-python.md

                rdflib.term.Literal('silarIyU:lIt', lang='km')]}
 ```

-If we want to see its parents, we can see the object behind the predicate `broader`.
+If we want to see its parents, we can access the object (value) behind the predicate (attribute) `broader`.

 ```python
 broader_uris = graph_dict["rhyolite"]["broader"]